NO PROMO CODE REQUIRED

 Otherwise, bettors will be able to make a seamless transition from desktop to mobile, and vice versa.

 Prior to entering the New Jersey sports betting market, PointsBet NJ was firm that it wanted to offer more bet types than any other operator.
-Well it wasn’t kidding, as for most mainstream pro contests it offers at least 200 unique wagers (but significantly less for collegiate sports).
+Well it wasn’t kidding, as for most mainstream pro contests it offers at least 200 unique wagers.
+Notably, collegiate events will have substantially fewer options.

 Bets run the gamut from traditional straights: